givemeurhats/japper/README.md

 ## Support

-node-postgres is free software.
+japper is free software.
 If you encounter a bug with the library please open an issue on the [GitHub repo](https://github.com/givemeurhats/japper).

 When you open an issue please provide: